Leadpages Review: Is It Still the Best Landing Page Creator Around?

 Drag-and-drop templates work a bit differently.
 Right off the bat, you'll notice that you have more options.
 The sidebar houses four buttons: widgets, page layout, page style, and page tracking.

-By dragging and dropping widgets to your landing page, you're able to insert new elements to edit.
+By dragging and dropping widgets to your landing page, you can insert new elements to edit.
 You can add headlines, text, images, videos, buttons, and more.
 It is here where you'll encounter one of Leadpages' most notorious kinks.
 The site's drag-and-drop functionality is flawed.

 Placing elements where you want them can be a pain.
 For starters, you can only place them in areas that the template allows you to.
-There are grids where widgets can be inserted while other areas are off limits.
-Then there's the issue with precision.
+There are grids where widgets can be inserted, while other areas are off-limits.
+Then there's the issue of precision.
 The widgets tend to snap into place.
-And as is the case during our testing, they end up nowhere near its intended destination.
+And as is the case during our testing, they end up nowhere near their intended destination.

-Editing the text and images, however, is a breeze.
+Editing the text and images, however, is a breeze in these landing page templates.
 Simply click on any placeholder text and replace the existing one with yours.
 You can resize and move elements around.

-For example, clicking on the Page Layout icons shows you the different section the page has.
+For example, clicking on the Page Layout icons shows you the different sections the page has.
 With this template, there are two sections – the content body and the footer.